Bernt Balchen, Jr. Photo courtesy Kjell Bitustøyl.

 Olav Jørgen Hegge

 The BERNT BALCHEN, JR., OLAV JØRGEN HEGGE and LARS SKJERVHEIM HARDINGFELE SCHOLARSHIPS to the HFAA Annual Workshop (named in honor of Bernt Balchen, Jr., master fiddle teacher at our early workshops, Olav Jørgen Hegge, founder and leader of the Twin Cities Hardingfelelag, and the master hardingfele player and teacher Lars Skjervheim from Voss, Norway) are open to beginning and intermediate hardingfele students attending the HFAA annual summer workshop.
 Scholarships cover 100% of the workshop tuition and meals (housing costs are not included).
 The Hegge scholarship is available thanks to the generosity of the Twin Cities Hardingfelelag, and the Skjervheim scholarship is thanks to the generosity of HFAA founding member Andrea Een in honor of her teacher Lars Skjervheim.
-Applications must be emailed or postmarked by April 15 of the award year.
+Applications must be emailed by April 15 of the award year.

 See our history of Hardanger fiddle scholarship awards for past workshops.

 For more information, contact firstname.lastname@example.org.

 Harold K. Sersland with dance partners Alfhild (“Pat") Karlsgodt Peterson and Hilda Karlsgodt Kringstad.
 Photo courtesy Carol Sersland.